coccigabry/coccigabry-dev/README.md

 ## COCCI'S

-My personal webpage, created with Next.js
+The source code of my personal webpage, created with Next.js and reacheable at https://coccigabry.github.io